-For a preliminary understanding of rTMS as a treatment for Depression, consider reading the following articles which have been made available to download.
+For a preliminary understanding of rTMS as a treatment for Depression and OCD, consider reading the following articles which have been made available to download.

 The following link is a general book chapter explaining some of the background of rTMS as a treatment method for depression.